Overcoming Noise in Entanglement Distribution: APPENDIX A: Energy-time entanglement experiment

 The witness used to certify entanglement was derived using the entropy vector formalism in \cite{HuverVincente2013}.
 For each dimension $d$, the underlying state $\rho_\text{ET}$ is not separable (i.e. entanglement is certified) if $W(\rho_\text{ET}, d)>0$, where

 In order to compute the witness, one must reconstruct the underlying density matrix elements of $\rho_\text{ET}$ from the experimental count matrices.
 These also depend on the polarisation degree of freedom, due to the use of a postselection-free Franson interferometer.
-Details of how to compute the witness from the count matrices produced by the experiment can be found in Appendix \ref{sec:ent_witness}.\\
+Details of how to compute the witness from the count matrices produced by the experiment can be found in the Supplemental Material, Sec.~1 \cite{supplmat}.\\